Project-LetsChat/Extended/README.md

 # LetsChat Extended
 This repository holds all extended support releases of LetsChat.

-Extended support releases do not get new features, they only get security patches.
-Certain releases might have some exceptions.
+Extended support releases do not get new features, they only get security patches and bug fixes.
+In certain cases they may recieve newer libraries.